 Finally, we can install Resilio Sync on our Raspberry Pi by executing the following:

-sudo apt-get update sudo apt-get install resilio-sync
+sudo apt-get install resilio-sync

 Now if you’re reading the instructions above and you feel like they look familiar, it is because I copied them almost exactly from the official documentation.